valhuber/ApiLogicServer/docs/Logic-Why.md

 * rules are 40x more concise than code as shown above

-&nbsp;

-### Complexity: automate 95%, standard language for rest
+### Complexity: Extensible with Python

 While 95% is certainly remarkable, it's not 100%.
 Automating most of the logic is of no value unless there are provisions to address the remainder.

-That provision is standard Python, provided as standard events.
+That provision is standard Python, provided as standard events (lines 84-96 in the screen shot above).
 This will be typically be used for non-database oriented logic such as files and messages, and for extremely complex database logic.

+### Your IDE

+The screen shot above illustrates you use your IDE (e.g., VSCode, PyCharm) to declare logic using Python, with all the familiar features of code completion and syntax high-lighting.
+You can also use the debugger, and familiar tools such as `git`.